-In general, during the recovery since 2009 the focus in stock compensation has shifted from adjusting grant practices for mandatory expensing to re-examining the uses of equity awards, particularly performance-based grants.
+In general, after 2008 the focus in stock compensation shifted from adjusting grant practices for mandatory expensing to re-examining the uses of equity awards, particularly performance-based grants.
 Companies continue to decrease their use of stock options in favor of restricted stock/RSUs and performance share grants.
 The advantages offered by ESPPs have made them also appealing for broad-based use by companies.

 Adjustments In Grant Sizes

 Some companies have reconsidered the valuation approach they use to determine the size of new stock grants.
 Many companies base grant sizes on either a target amount of compensation or a target number of shares (see related FAQs on these grant guidelines for stock options and restricted stock).
 In down markets, one problem for many companies is whether to adjust the target dollar value of stock grants (converted into a specified number of shares/options/units) or to adjust grants that are usually a fixed target number of shares.
 Under the target value method, lower stock prices means companies need to grant many more options or shares to reach a target value.
 This, in turn, uses up shares much faster (i.e. increases the burn rate), raises dilution concerns, and creates too large a gain for executives if the price rises quickly.
 However, the target size approach, without an adjustment in the size, results in a grant with a much lower value.